An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Days 24-26: Takayama

 From Kanazawa, catch the highway coach bus to Takayama.
-Advance bookings can be made here.
+Advance bookings are recommended and can be made here.

 Due to poor weather, we decided to stay on the bus and head directly to Kanazawa.
 We did visit the Hida Folk Village in Takayama which is an alternative spot to see and learn more about the traditional thatched houses.